wbf22/Java-Journeyman-Badge/checkList.md

 ### Exceptions and Assertions
+in trys > trys.java I made a try with two catch blocks for different exceptions.
+The finally clause prints out a message afterwards.
 [comment]: <> (Develop code that handles multiple Exception types in a single catch block and implements finally)

+Also in trys > trys.java I made a try with function that uses scanner which is auto closeable.
 [comment]: <> (Develop code that uses try-with-resources statements &#40;including using classes that implement the AutoCloseable interface&#41; - Java 7/8)

+trys > ClariceSillyException.java is a custom exception that inherits just from the base class Exception.
 [comment]: <> (Create custom exceptions)

+in test > ExceptionTests.java I made a class that uses assertThrows to test to see if an exception was thrown.
 [comment]: <> (&#40;stretch&#41; Test invariants by using assertions)

 ## JDK Libraries